gammapy/gammapy/docs/development/intro.rst

 ===================

 * make a pull request
-* check diff on Github
+* check diff on GitHub
 * check tests on travis-ci

 Code review